 What Features To Look For In A Good Filter

 When looking at the filter motor, look for one that is energy efficient.
-Your filter will be running 24-7 all year long, so you don’t want something that will raise your power bill.
+Your filter will run 24-7 all year long, so you want something other than what will raise your power bill.

 To be sure, look at the power cord; most will have a label with a UL approval rating.
 It might look something that looks like this:

 Intake and Outtake Tubes:

-When looking at the intake pipe, you want one that is adjustable so it can be made suitable for your specific needs.
+When looking at the intake pipe, you want one that is adjustable to suit your specific needs.
 Nothing is worse than installing a filter with an intake pipe that isn’t long enough to reach the bottom of your aquarium or is too short.

 Another thing to look for is that some intake tubes can suck the oils and debris from the water’s surface, which helps ensure that your aquarium gets the full benefits of oxygen exchange.

-Here you should look for an impeller that is protected from debris that could jam the impeller and damage the motor.
+Here it would help if you looked for an impeller protected from debris that could jam the impeller and damage the motor.
 The cover should have a seal, gasket, or O-ring to ensure a proper seal.